neko111111/MOGAD/README.md

 **train_test.py**： Training and testing functions
 **utils.py**：Supporting functions

+# Data
+ ROSMAP dataset can be found in https://adknowledgeportal.synapse.org,include DNA methylation(syn3168763),mRNA(syn3505720),miRNA(syn3387327) and clinical data(syn3191087).
+ BRCA dataset can be found in https://xenabrowser.net/datapages/?cohort-GDC%20TCGA%20Breast%20Cancer%20BRCA)&removeHub=https%3A%2F%2Fxena.treehouse.gi.ucsc.edu%3A443.
+ Hi-C data can be found in http://menglab.pub/hic/.

 # Usage
 We use torch==1.10, cuda==11.3 and python>=3.6 to run this code.
 Use `python /code/main_mogad.py` to disease prediction.
 Use `python /code/main_biomarker.py` to biomarker discovery.

+The input data needs to be processed into the following shape：
+1) Numeric values only,
+2) Matrix shape should be (samples * features),
+3) The row names (samples) of each omics data must correspond to each row of the labels.